skzkesh/binary-classification-of-medical-images/README.md

 Your model's performance can be improved over time through hyperparameter tuning.
 This can be accomplished using various methods, including GridSearchCV, RandomizedSearchCV, and Bayesian Optimization.
 Additionally, we aim to collect a larger dataset to enhance the model's generalization and accuracy.

 ## Notes
-I added .pth file of the trachea and thyroid model that has been trained in this repository.
+This is the google drive of .pth file for thyroid and trachea classification. [link](https://drive.google.com/drive/folders/1_X0oAMHWVAe2Icy68qbbT1MGAnDhgtVT?usp=sharing)